Cao Cao's invasion of Xu Province: The first invasion

-Thwarted and low on rations Cao Cao turned his army around, sacking in the process the counties of Qulü (取慮), Suiling (睢陵), and Xiaqiu (夏丘).
+Thwarted and low on rations Cao Cao turned his army around, in the process sacking the counties of Qulü (取慮), Suiling (睢陵), and Xiaqiu (夏丘).
 The local population was swollen with refugees from the violence of the capital regions.
 Cao Cao's army killed over 100,000 civilians, including both men and women, such that the Si River was stoppered up with their corpses.
 His army took the chickens and dogs for food and tore down the villages into ruins.

 The second invasion

 In the spring of 194, Cao Cao's army returned to Xu Province, and Tao Qian begged aid from Tian Kai in the nearby Qing Province (青州).
 Tian Kai sent Tao Qian a force of some thousand men commanded by Liu Bei.
 Tao Qian, seeking to open a southern front against Cao Cao, appointed Liu Bei as the Inspector of Yu Province, and transferred 4,000 soldiers into his service.
 Along with Tao Qian's officer Cao Bao, Liu Bei encamped east of Tan (郯).